Reviewed by Nina Knudsen

 It is rare for local bylaws to stipulate that suites be re-painted between every tenant.
 If the interior walls meet the standards for habitability—meaning the paint is not lead-based and has no unreasonable chipping or peeling—then it should be perfectly okay to leave their paint as-is between renters.

-Mice, bats and other unwelcome animals fall under the same category as bed bugs, in that the landlord is typically responsible for making sure they are removed from the premises.
-Much like bed bugs, there is also a reliance on the tenant to make sure they properly report any issues to the landlord in a prompt and timely manner.
+Mice, bats and other unwelcome animals fall under the same category: the landlord is typically responsible for making sure they are removed from the premises.
+However, the tenant is responsible for promptly reporting any issues to the landlord and for keeping the unit reasonably clean.

 Check out these related articles: